DefTruth/lite.ai.toolkit/README.md

 <div id="lite.ai-References"></div>

 Many thanks to the following projects.
 All the Lite.AI's models are sourced from these repos.
-Just jump to and star 🌟👉🏻 the any awesome one you are interested in !
-Have a good travel ~ 🙃🤪🍀

 * [YOLOX]( https://github.com/Megvii-BaseDetection/YOLOX) (🔥🔥new!!↑)
 * [insightface](https://github.com/deepinsight/insightface) (🔥🔥🔥↑)